mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 description: Using only a Raspberry Pi and an $11 video capture dongle, you can create your own KVM over IP device, allowing you to send keyboard input to a remote computer and capture its display.
 custom_css: true
 ---
-TinyPilot is an inexpensive, open-source device I created to provide remote access to computers even before their operating system boots.
-I use TinyPilot to perform OS installs and to debug boot failures on my [bare metal homelab servers](/building-a-vm-homelab/).
+TinyPilot is my inexpensive, open-source device for controlling computers remotely.
+It works even before the operating system boots, so I use TinyPilot to install new OSes and debug boot failures on my [bare metal homelab servers](/building-a-vm-homelab/).

 This post details my experience creating TinyPilot and shows how you can build your own for under $100 using a Raspberry Pi.